tbm00/Item64/README.md

   - **Smelting Pickaxe** Breaks ore and smelts it.
   - **Various Candies** Applies enhanced effects to players when they consume/use the item.

-### **Block Breaking Event**
+### **Block Breaking/Placing Event**
-*Give items and/or run commands when players break specific blocks.*
+*Give items and/or run commands when players break or place specific blocks.*

 The default config uses this feature for a Halloween event that gives custom candy items when players break pumpkins.
-If you choose to use this feature, you can retheme it to be entirely different!
+If you choose to use this feature, you can re-theme it to be entirely different!

 ### **Survival-Friendly**
 *The default config is safe to use on SMP servers.*